pugnascotia/spring-react-boilerplate/README.md

   before rendering on the server.
 For more information, see [this OpenJDK thread on the subject](http://mail.openjdk.java.net/pipermail/nashorn-dev/2013-September/002006.html)

+## Caveats

+This isn't necessarily the best way to write a React application.
+Pull requests welcome!

 ## Running the code

 Execute `mvn` if you have Maven already installed, or `./mvnw` if you don't.
 You'll need